 For the year 2019, the new Wits-TUB Urban Lab Interdisciplinary Bilateral Postgraduate Studies Programme is now available on offer in the School of Architecture and Planning.
-Scholarships are open to South African citizens and citizens from other countries in sub-Saharan Africa.
+The studentships are open to South African citizens and citizens from other countries in sub-Saharan Africa.

 The bilateral Wits-TUB Urban Lab programme supported by the Federal Ministry for Economic Cooperation and Development (BMZ) and German Academic Exchange Service (DAAD) seeks to improve graduate education in urban fields across sub-Saharan Africa.

 Wits is a remarkable university that is internationally distinguished for its excellent research, high academic standards and commitment to social justice.

 - Course Level: The studentships are available to pursue Master degree programme.

 - Study Subject: The masters programmes apply to the following 1 year full time degrees at Wits University in Johannesburg, supported by a bilateral programme with TU Berlin: